Wedgewood Estates Land Issue

 - The County does not think it is fair for residents of the County to incur the costs associated with the actions and decisions made by these landowners.

 - The County offered to help these residents in 2015, which landowners subsequently rejected.
-According to a preliminary geotechnical investigation, this lapse in time, the refusal to stop development, and the attempts to fix the problem without professional advise, have all increased the slope failure risk, the damage to properties, and the costs to implement a solution.
+According to a preliminary geotechnical investigation, this lapse in time, the refusal to stop development, and the attempts to fix the problem without professional advice, have all increased the slope failure risk, the damage to properties, and the costs to implement a solution.

 - The County feels they have met the commitment of the residents through the completion of site assessments in 2014-2015, a preliminary geotechnical study in 2016 and geotechnical investigation in 2016-2017.